Oceano to hire a new administrator

 Oceano Community Services District board members have selected a new administrator, to replace General Manager Paavo Ogren who plans to retire in December.

-Will Clemens, currently the central service director for San Luis Obispo County, is inline for approval during Wednesday’s board meeting.
+Will Clemens, currently the central service director for San Luis Obispo County, is in line for approval during Wednesday’s board meeting.
 The board has agreed to pay Clemens $170,000 a year plus benefits, according to his contract.
 The agreement also includes a six-month severance package, in the event he is terminated without cause by the board prior to his fourth anniversary.

 Clemens holds a bachelor’s degree in business and finance.
 He has worked as a public works department administrator for the past 28 years.